alexfernandez/loadtest/README.md

 # loadtest

-Runs a load test on the selected HTTP URL.
+Runs a load test on the selected HTTP or WebSockets URL.
 The API allows for easy integration in your own tests.

 ## Installation